 Clinical experience in the program is achieved by rotations at the SAVAHCS Inpatient Geropsychiatry Unit, Geropsychiatry consultation service in the medical hospital and emergency department of SAVAHCS.
-Fellows also provide collaborative care in the Geriatric Primary Care team, as well as rotation in Hospice/Palliative care inpatient service.
-On these rotations fellows will get career-specific training in diagnosis, treatment, and management of delirium and dementia; as well as experience in the medical issues that are common in older adults.
+Fellows will gain critical career experience managing a panel of geriatric mental health patients in the SAVAHCS clinic.
+Fellows also provide collaborative care in the Geriatric Primary Care team, as well as rotations in Hospice/Palliative care inpatient service.
+On these rotations, fellows will get career-specific training in diagnosis, treatment, and management of delirium and dementia; as well as experience in the medical issues that are common in older adults.
 Fellows will also gain experience in providing ECT treatments to patients so that they may use this valuable treatment tool in their practice.
 At the Banner University Medical Center, South Campus, they will also work on an inpatient Geropsychiatry unit, this one geared more toward acute affective and psychotic disorders.
-They will see Geriatric outpatients in the mental health clinic, and will work in the Crisis Response center, which sees patients from around the city who are in crisis.
+The fellows will also rotate to the Banner Alzheimer Institute one day per week and will work in the Crisis Response Center, which sees patients from around the city who are in crisis.
 Fellows will also rotate through a local Community Nursing facility to gain experience in the issues which arise in consulting to long-term care settings.
 Fellows will also be active participants in the teaching programs of the Department of Psychiatry for residents, medical students, and allied professionals.
 They will partake in the didactic curriculum and will also be guided in an independent study project.

 The experiences and lectures of this program are designed to provide fellows with the knowledge to practice in vitally important geriatric conditions, such as: